WeatherLab/fsodoc/source/database/query_builder.rst

 	// Executes: SELECT title, content, date FROM mytable

 .. note:: If you are selecting all (\*) from a table you do not need to
 	use this function.
-When omitted, CodeIgniter assumes that you wish to select all fields and automatically adds 'SELECT \*'.
+When omitted, FSO assumes that you wish to select all fields and automatically adds 'SELECT \*'.

 ``$builder->select()`` accepts an optional second parameter.
-If you set it to FALSE, CodeIgniter will not try to protect your field or table names.
+If you set it to FALSE, FSO will not try to protect your field or table names.
 This is useful if you need a compound select statement where automatic escaping of fields may break them.